 Many USB microphones are more than fine to get your podcast off the ground, but if you’re past that stage or are just ready for an upgrade in quality then you’ll want to go with an XLR microphone.
 These don’t connect directly to a computer via USB, and instead require an XLR cable and an interface.
-You plug the XLR mic into one end and then connect the interface to your computer usually via USB depending on which interface you pick up.
+You plug the XLR mic into one end and then connect the interface to your computer via USB.
 It will then convert the analog signals coming from the microphone into 1’s and 0’s that can be recorded into a computer.
-If you want an XLR microphone like the Shure 55SH Series II or the SM58, you’re also going to need an interface that will be able to convert the recording to be recorded easily by a laptop.

 What audio interface should I get?

 There isn’t really a wrong way to go here, as most interfaces will get the job done—but we cover the best ones anyway.
 You can always go with a tried and true classic like the Scarlett 2i2 or even something a little more portable like the Evo by Audient which are both inexpensive audio interfaces that you can plug an XLR microphone into.
-Just know that if you want to go with an XLR microphone for the better sound quality, you’re going to need to spend some extra money if you want to podcast at home.
+Going with an XLR microphone for better sound quality means spending some extra money.

 What else do you need to podcast at home?

 Headphones are necessary